5 Money Saving Tips when Living Abroad

 1. Rethink Your Banking

 Before you take off on your big overseas adventure, you’re probably going to want to take a look at something you often overlook: your bank account.
 Banks can be really sneaky when it comes to the fees they charge you!
 One fee that doesn’t seem like much is the foreign transaction fee.
-Sure, three percent here and there doesn’t seem like much, but it really adds up over time.
 If you’re paying foreign transaction fees over the course of a semester, there’s a good chance you’re essentially donating a hefty sum of money to the bank.
 No one wants that!

 2. Research Student Assistance Programs